 Purchasing Mums

-Ornamental mums are usually sold in garden centers.
+Ornamental mums are usually sold in any local garden center.
 They serve as a decorative plant, therefore, they won’t last for long periods.

-On the contrary, they are sold with this characteristic in mind, thus, you won’t be able to plant this mum in your garden.
+On the contrary, they are sold with this characteristic in mind, thus, you won’t be able to plant mums in your fall garden.
 And even if you do, the flower has lower survival chances.

 Does spacing matter when planting mums?